dd010101/vyos-jenkins/readme.md

 Now you should have the ISO(s) in current directory (`/opt/vyos-jenkins`).

+You could be also interested in the [Smoketest](#smoketest).
+If something isn't right, then see [Something is wrong](#something-is-wrong).

+Beware - like with any custom ISO you shall test every ISO you build with your configuration and traffic flowing.
+The Smoketest isn't substitute for real world testing.

 Jenkins will automatically detect changes and build new packages, thus if you keep build server running then it should keep the repositories up to date by itself.
 This way you can just use build-iso.sh again and again.
 You should check on the Jenkins **Build History** from time to time and/or before you build ISO to make sure all